 - Child-specific care is provided by an adult(s) who the child already knows such as relative, family friend, a friends parents etc. It is important to note that not all the criteria listed below is required for child-specific homes.

 In order to become a foster parent you must be at least 25 years old and be able to provide a certificate of conduct for yourself and any other persons aged 12 or over in the home.
 You will need three references (non-relative)and will also have to have medicals completed.
-If you are a single person you must have a high school education and if you are a two parent family, one parent must have completed highschool.
 You must complete a 27 hour training package called PRIDE ( Parents' Resources for Information, Development and Education) which is usually offered over eight weeks.
-This training package gives you an understanding of the role of a foster parent so that you can make an informed decision and gives the social worker an opportunity to assess your suitability to be a foster family.
+This training gives you an understanding of the role of a foster parent so that you can make an informed decision and gives the social worker an opportunity to assess your suitability to be a foster family.
 If you are married, your spouse also has to complete this course.

 The goals of the Pride Program are to:

 - Meet the protective, developmental, cultural and permanency needs of children placed with foster families and adoptive families.